 Jordin discovered a passion for working in the addiction field as a result of a personal experience in 2011.
-After earning her CADC, Jordin began helping women understand the issues that surround the cycle of addiction, such as self-esteem, body image, healthy relationships, and communication.
-Some of the women struggling with such issues have a history of abuse.
-She is committed to helping women transform into their authentic selves and create a fulfilling life of recovery.
+After earning her degree as a Certified Alcohol and Drug Abuse Counselor, Jordin began helping women understand the issues that surround the cycle of addiction, such as self-esteem, body image, healthy relationships, and communication.
+Some of the women struggling with such issues have a history of abuse and she is committed to helping women transform into their authentic selves and create a fulfilling life of recovery.

 Leslie is the Case Manager at Akua’s Detox program.
 She has been working in the field of recovery since 2010 and brings with her years of experience helping struggling addicts and alcoholics take their first steps toward a new way of life.
 Leslie is a Certified Alcohol and Drug Abuse Counselor and is passionate about supporting and encouraging Akua clients while they work toward a healthy and happy future in recovery.

-Over the twelve years that Dena Santos has been working in the treatment field, she has gained experience in both the clinical and administrative areas of care and a variety of modalities.
+Over the twelve years that Dena Santos has been working in the treatment field, she has gained experience in both the clinical and administrative areas of care through a variety of modalities.
 Dena entered the substance use disorder treatment field as a certified counselor working with women suffering from substance abuse.
-Dena went on to be the director of a 6-bed residential detox program treating clients with acutely co-occurring medical and mental health issues.
+Dena went on to be the director of a Residential Detox Program treating clients with acutely co-occurring medical and mental health issues.
 Dena’s passion is working one-on-one with clients by building exceptional treatment plans that support individual client care.